tesserato/CodeWeaver/codebase.md

 	})
 }

+// TestCompileRegexPatterns verifies that valid regex patterns are compiled correctly
-func TestCompileRegexPatterns(t *testing.T) {
+// and invalid ones return appropriate errors. func TestCompileRegexPatterns(t *testing.T) {
 	// This test remains largely the same as it tests regex compilation. testLogger := log.New(io.Discard, "", 0)